COVID-19: Your questions answered

-The Australian Government has made these changes to regulate inappropriate supply of salbutamol and to ensure ongoing access for people with diagnosed respiratory conditions.
-The peak bodies representing pharmacists worked with the government on these urgent measures to ensure people who need the medicines most can access them.
+The Australian Government made changes to regulate inappropriate supply of salbutamol and to ensure ongoing access for people with diagnosed respiratory conditions.
+The earlier changes have since been reviewed to allow less restricted access to all people with a reasonable therapeutic need.
+The peak bodies representing pharmacists worked with the Government on reviewing these measures to ensure people who need the medicines most can access them.

-What can be used to confirm a clinical diagnosis?
+What can be used to confirm a patient meets the requirements to supply?

-A person says they have heard that they should now avoid using their corticosteroid inhaler, and want to just rely on using their Ventolin inhaler.
+A person says they have heard that they should now avoid using their corticosteroid inhaler, and want to just rely on using their salbutamol (Ventolin/Asmol) inhaler.
 What advice should I give?

-If your doctor has prescribed inhaled corticosteroid controller medication for your asthma, you should continue to use it (as prescribed) during the COVID-19 pandemic.
+If your doctor has prescribed inhaled corticosteroid controller medicine for your asthma, you should continue to use it (as prescribed) during the COVID-19 pandemic.

 Does the supply of salbutamol need to be recorded?

 Yes.
 To support ongoing availability of salbutamol to those who need it, the PSA, Department of Health, pharmacy wholesalers and the Pharmacy Guild of Australia jointly endorsed additional controls on the supply of salbutamol, including a requirement that supply is recorded.
-In some states this has occurred for many years to meet state regulations, and is described in PSA’s short-acting beta agonist guidance document (member only).
+In some jurisdictions this has been a regulatory requirement for many years, and is described in PSA’s short-acting beta agonist guidance document (PSA member-only access).

 In addition to supporting the ongoing availability of salbutamol, recording supply supports patients through:

-- Support evidence requirements for future access to salbutamol
+- supporting evidence requirements for future access to salbutamol

 Hydroxychloroquine (scheduling change) FAQs